 Consider this surprise saviour

 Most people think of zinc, vitamin C, and echinacea for prevention of colds and flu long before they think of probiotics.
-But new research published by the Cochrane Acute Respiratory Infections Group shows probiotics can enhance your immune system to help prevent viral respiratory tract infections like the common cold.
+But research published by the Cochrane Acute Respiratory Infections Group shows probiotics can enhance your immune system to help prevent viral respiratory tract infections like the common cold.
 The pros of probiotics don’t stop there.
-Another study published in the European Journal of Nutrition found that a combination of Lactobacillus plantarum and Lactobacillus paracasei reduced the risk of getting a cold and strengthened the subjects’ immune defenses by boosting B-lymphocytes, aka virus-thwarting immune cells.
+Another study published in the European Journal of Nutrition found that a combination of Lactobacillus plantarum and Lactobacillus paracasei reduced the risk of getting a cold and strengthened the subjects’ immune defences by boosting B-lymphocytes, aka virus-thwarting immune cells.
 The same study also found, if you do come down with a cold or flu, probiotics tend to reduce the severity and duration of symptoms.
 Add probiotics to your daily routine by either eating foods like yoghurt, sauerkraut, pickles, miso soup or by taking a daily probiotic supplement.

 Make all meals happy